djourd1/trainR2022/content/en/get_ready/data_structures/2020-08-r-data-frames.md

 This example shows that you can extract the columns 2, 3 and 4 of the table `mtcars` and store them in a new data.frame called `carsub`.

-Remember that if you want to show several columns that are not in the same sequence of numbers, you can use the R function `c()`.
-Remember that c() is a generic function to combine arguments into a vector.
-So if you want to select the columns 3,7 and 11:
+If you want to show several columns that are not in the same sequence of numbers, you can use the function `c()`.

+For example, if you want to select the columns 3,7 and 11:

 ```r